nvim-neo-tree/neo-tree.nvim/lua/neo-tree/sources/filesystem/README.md

   popup_border_style = "NC", -- "double", "none", "rounded", "shadow", "single" or "solid" -- "NC" is a special style that works well with NormalNC set filesystem = {
-    follow_current_file = true, -- This will find and focus the file in the -- active buffer every time the current file is changed, if the tree is open. window = {
+    follow_current_file = false, -- This will find and focus the file in the -- active buffer every time the current file is changed, if the tree is open. use_libuv_file_watcher = false, -- This will use the OS level file watchers -- to detect changes instead of relying on nvim autocmd events. window = {
       position = "left",
       width = 40,